MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/parameter-info-in-a-legacy-language-service2.md

 ---
-title: "Parameter Info in a Legacy Language Service2 | Microsoft Docs" ms.date: "11/04/2016"
+title: Parameter Info in a Legacy Language Service2 | Microsoft Docs ms.date: 11/04/2016
-ms.topic: "conceptual"
+ms.topic: conceptual
 helpviewer_keywords:
-  - "IntelliSense, Parameter Info tool tip"
+- IntelliSense, Parameter Info tool tip
-  - "language services [managed package framework], IntelliSense Parameter Info"
+- language services [managed package framework], IntelliSense Parameter Info
-  - "Parameter Info (IntelliSense), supporting in language services [managed package framework]" ms.assetid: a117365d-320d-4bb5-b61d-3e6457b8f6bc
+- Parameter Info (IntelliSense), supporting in language services [managed package framework] ms.assetid: a117365d-320d-4bb5-b61d-3e6457b8f6bc
-author: madskristensen
+author: acangialosi
-ms.author: madsk
+ms.author: anthc
 manager: jillfra
 ms.workload:
-  - "vssdk"
+- vssdk
 ---
 # Parameter Info in a Legacy Language Service
 IntelliSense Parameter Info is a tooltip that displays the signature of a method when the user types the parameter list start character (typically an open parenthesis) for the method parameter list.
 As each parameter is entered and the parameter separator (typically a comma) is typed, the tooltip is updated to show the next parameter in bold.